 Greek civilization constitutes of a mix of Classical (for some even Pagan) cultural elements together with Christian – Orthodox ones, that has created a unique mixture of celebrations!
-In Athens case, anyone may discover a cosmopolitan city you can visit all year long and enjoy maximum of those.
+In Athens case, anyone may discover a cosmopolitan city you can visit all year long and enjoy a maximum of those.
 Best time to be here in Winter?
 After January and New Year’s Eve, February there is Apocrea in Plaka.

-After the weekend Apocrea where more celebrations occur, here comes Clean Monday, which is (Kathari Deftera) a part of the Easter celebration and marks the first day of the season of Saracosti, during which families go for a picnic, fly kites in local hills, such as the near to Acropolis Hill of Filopappou.
-Also folklore dance celebrations take place and you can see all Greeks dancing together dressed in traditional costumes.
+After the weekend Apocrea where more celebrations occur, here comes Clean Monday, which is (Kathari Deftera) a part of the Easter celebration and marks the first day of the season of Saracosti, during which families go for a picnic, fly kites in local hills, such as the Acropolis Hill of Filopappou.
+Also, folklore dance celebrations take place and you can see all Greeks dancing together dressed in traditional costumes.